ccnmaastricht/SSU/README.md

 This directory contains files for the 'sync_node', a special ROS2 node that acts as the Simulation Coordinator for the entire system, ensuring that all modules are synchronized with respect to simulated time.

+## Dataset Requirement

+To successfully run the SSU system, the following requirements must be met:

+- **2D-3D-S Dataset**: You must obtain at least one RGB image from each scene class from the [2D-3D-S dataset](https://github.com/alexsax/2D-3D-Semantics).
+- **Directory Structure**: An image must be placed within `./models/camera/data/CLASS_NAME` folder and named `image.png`.

+The 11 classes are:
+- 'hallway'
+- 'lounge'
+- 'storage'
+- 'copyRoom'
+- 'openspace'
+- 'auditorium'
+- 'pantry'
+- 'conferenceRoom'
+- 'office'
+- 'lobby'
+- 'WC'

+## Additional Information

+The 2D-3D-S dataset was also utilized to train the scene classifier model.
+A csv file, `LABEL_holdout.csv`, contains the path and filename of all images that were not used during training.
+This list is available in the `./models/camera/data` folder.

 ## Quick Start

 To get started with running the system: